googleapis/google-cloud-node/handwritten/nodejs-logging-winston/README.md

     app.get('/', (req, res) => {
         // `req.log` can be used as a winston style log method.
 All logs generated
         // using `req.log` use the current request context.
 That is, all logs
-        // corresponding to a specific request will be bundled in the Stackdriver
+        // corresponding to a specific request will be bundled in the Cloud Logging
         // UI.
         req.log.info('this is an info log message');
         res.send('hello world');